 Car insurance is generally inexpensive in Vermont.
-The average car insurance price in Vermont is $1,156 per year — 25.9% less than the US average.
+The average car insurance price in Vermont is $1,156 per year — 25.9% less than the national average.

 But auto insurance costs are impacted by factors other than the state in which you live.
 Auto insurance premiums are set based on an array of details, including the insured party's driving record, credit history, gender, age, and marital status.

 It’s a fact of life: as you get older, your auto insurance rates change.
-As a general rule, auto insurance is more expensive for young drivers, as car insurance companies see inexperienced motorists as more risky.
+As a general rule, auto insurance is more expensive for young drivers, as car insurance companies see inexperienced motorists as posing a greater risk.

 In Vermont, auto insurance costs $5,078 annually for a 16-year-old motorist, but just $885 per year for a driver aged between 50 and 59.

 If you're facing the frightful prospect of finding insurance for a teen driver, consider that Vermont is the 11th-cheapest state in which to buy auto insurance for a 16-year-old.